 Surely, you know the classic book.
 Well, experience the real deal every holiday season at the Lebanon Mason & Monroe Railroad.
 Board the train and enjoy the classic story “The Night Before Christmas” complete with sleigh bells and Santa and his elves during this one-hour-plus train ride.
-The look on your child’s face will make it worth the drive to Lebanon.
+The look on your child’s face will make it worth the drive to Lebanon, trust us!
 Train rides will be available on select dates and times Nov.
-24 through Christmas Eve.
-Some key dates sell out quickly, including Christmas Eve and the date of the Lebanon Christmas Parade (Dec.
-2. Advance ticket purchases recommended.
+16 through Dec.
+29. Some key dates sell out quickly, including Christmas Eve and the date of the Lebanon Christmas Parade (Dec.
+1. Advance ticket purchases recommended.
 Tickets can be purchased online.

 WHERE: LM&M Railroad, 127 S. Mechanic St., Lebanon